maxhdz/opencore-z390-aorus-master/README.md

 If the iGPU isn't outputting anything, you may need to follow Headkaze's [Intel Framebuffer Patching Guide](https://www.insanelymac.com/forum/topic/334899-intel-framebuffer-patching-using-whatevergreen/?tab=comments#comment-2626271).
 It took me 14 reboots until I found the right combo, so don't stress.

+### DUAL BOOTING

+To dual boot macOS & Windows 10, I chose [rEFInd](https://www.rodsbooks.com/refind/) as a boot manager (note, that's **manager** and not **loader**).

+I had macOS installed when I added Windows 10 to a second SSD.
+Even though this was a completely separate drive to the one holding macOS, the Windows installer added its files to the EFI partition on the first drive and set itself as the default.
+This is actually helpful!

+To set up rEFInd as your boot manager:
+1. Mount the EFI partition.
+2. Copy [refind](./refind) inside the `/EFI/` folder on the partition, so that you see `/EFI/OC` and `/EFI/refind` on the same level.
+3. Depending on the OS that is currently booted:
+  a. **Windows 10**: Open a Command Prompt as Adminitrator and type: `bcdedit /set "{bootmgr}" path \EFI\refind\refind_x64.efi`
+  b. **macOS**: Open Terminal.app and type: `sudo bless --mount /Volumes/ESP --setBoot --file /Volumes/ESP/efi/refind/refind_x64.efi --shortform`
+4. Restart and you should see the rEFInd picker.
+The maCOS option will transfer you to OpenCore while the Windows option will boot Windows 10 directly.

+For more in-depth installation instructions, please see the [rEFInd website.](https://www.rodsbooks.com/refind/installing.html)

+If your system clock is different when booting between the two operating systems, follow [these instructions](https://www.tonymacx86.com/threads/fix-incorrect-time-in-windows-osx-dual-boot.133719/) to fix.

 #### VERSIONS USED AT TIME OF WRITING

 - OpenCore **0.5.7 DEBUG**